IN THE LAND OF BLOOD AND MONEY:

 by Gary W. Wright

-Like most film artists today, Angelina Jolie used her film art to address the dread allegorical Zone Wars that broke out after the fatal helicopter crash around 2:20 am in the early morning hours of July 23, 1982 on the George Folsey jr. produced John Landis set of the Frank Marshall executive produced, Kathleen Kennedy associate produced, and Landis and Steven Spielberg produced and allegorical Landis, Spielberg, Joe Dante and George Miller film, TWILIGHT ZONE: THE MOVIE (1983).
-An interest in taking on the dread allegorical Zone Wars that that was implicitly affirmed by Jolie’s first moving and unflinching allegorical film, IN THE LAND OF BLOOD AND HONEY (2011).
+Following in the footsteps of other female film actors turned film directors like Sophia Coppola and Ida Lupino, Angelina Jolie used her film art to address the dread allegorical Zone Wars that broke out after the fatal helicopter crash around 2:20 am in the early morning hours of July 23, 1982 on the twilit, allegorical, George Folsey jr. produced John Landis set of the Frank Marshall executive produced, Kathleen Kennedy associate produced, and Landis and Steven Spielberg executive produced Landis, Spielberg, Joe Dante and George Miller film TWILIGHT ZONE: THE MOVIE (1983).
+An interest in taking on the dread allegorical Zone Wars that that was implicitly affirmed by Jolie’s first twilit and allegorical film IN THE LAND OF BLOOD AND HONEY (2011).

-Embattled was the word, as the film focussed on an enactment of the story of real life American Berlin Olympics track star and USAAF bombardier, Louis ‘Louie’ Zamperini-played by Jack O’Connell-and how he survived an oceanic crash in the Pacific War and imprisonment in the Japanese run Omori Detention Camp and the Naoetsu Prison Camp, despite the brutal treatment he received from its commanding officer, first Corporal, and then Sergeant, Mutsuhiro ‘the Bird’ Watanabe-played by Miyavi.
-Curiously, by the time Louie and the blonde pilot of his bomber, ‘Phil’ Phillips-played by Domhnall Gleeson-the sole survivors of the crash of their plane, were found floating on the Pacific in their yellow rubber dinghy by a Japanese naval vessel, the two resembled King Arthur and Patsy-played by Graham Chapman and Terry Gilliam, respectively-in the allegorical and implicitly New Hollywood bashing Gilliam and Terry Jones film, MONTY PYTHON AND THE HOLY GRAIL (1974).
+Embattled was the word, as the film focussed on an enactment of the story of real life American Berlin 1936 Olympics track star and USAAF bombardier, Louis ‘Louie’ Zamperini-played by Jack O’Connell-and how he survived an oceanic crash in the Pacific War and imprisonment in the Japanese run Omori Detention Camp and the Naoetsu Prison Camp, despite the brutal treatment he received from its commanding officer, first Corporal, and then Sergeant, Mutsuhiro ‘the Bird’ Watanabe-played by Miyavi.
+Curiously, by the time Louie and the blonde pilot of his bomber, ‘Phil’ Phillips-played by Domhnall Gleeson-the sole survivors of the crash of their plane, were found floating on the Pacific in their yellow rubber dinghy by a Japanese naval vessel, the two resembled King Arthur and Patsy-played by Graham Chapman and Terry Gilliam, respectively-in the allegorical and implicitly New Hollywood bashing Gilliam and Terry Jones film MONTY PYTHON AND THE HOLY GRAIL (1974).
 This resemblance to King Arthur and Patsy reminded us that one of the gunners on their bomber was named Lambert-played by Marcus Vanco-a surname that often popped up in the allegorical MONTY PYTHON’S FLYING CIRCUS telefilm series (1967-1790).
-This implied that Louis ‘Louie’ Zamperini and his embattled life symbolized Terrence ‘Terry’ Gilliam and all of the battles Gilliam had to fight in order to make his madcap and original animaction film art in the dread Zone Wars, particularly after the failure of the allegorical and implicitly Spielberg roasting film, THE ADVENTURES OF BARON MUNCHAUSEN (1988).
+This implied that Louis ‘Louie’ Zamperini and his embattled life symbolized Terrence ‘Terry’ Gilliam and all of the battles Gilliam fought to make his madcap and original animaction film art in the dread allegorical Zone Wars, particularly after the failure of the twilit, allegorical and implicitly Cameron roasting animaction film THE ADVENTURES OF BARON MUNCHAUSEN (1988).